Skip to main content

 Right Wing Leftovers

-• It looks like Mitt Romney's appearance at the Club for Growth conference didn't go so well.
+• It looks like Mitt Romney's appearance at the Club for Growth conference didn't go so well(link is external).

-• Quote of the Day honors go to Tom McClusky of the Family Research Council: "The Republicans need to take a step back from the big-tent philosophy.
+• Quote of the Day honors go to Tom McClusky (link is external)of the Family Research Council: "The Republicans need to take a step back from the big-tent philosophy.
 All a big tent does is attract a lot of clowns."

 • I really struggle to understand why this particular gimmick appeals to conservatives.
 What does it accomplish to put a 14 year-old front and center at CPAC?
 What’s the message it’s supposed to send?
 That the conservative message is childish?
 That the right’s talking points can be easily mastered by a 14 year-old?
 That the CPAC audience doesn’t care about the knowledge-base of the speakers there, they just want to hear certain ritual beats repeated?
 I wouldn’t want to claim that liberals are so high-minded as to be above all that, but I’m hard-pressed to think of an example of liberals trying to flaunt disdain for knowledge and expertise.